duducosta/3dPrinting/e3xsproupgrades/cableChain/index.md

 It took about 2h20m each batch of 5 units.
 The bigger ones I was able to put 4 of each on the bed, and took about 1h50m each batch of 4 units.

-I used the standard Quality setting on Cura + 0,15 layer height.
+I used the standard quality setting on Cura + 0,15 layer height.

 [Back](https://duducosta.github.io/3dPrinting/e3xsproupgrades/)